Search for answers or go to Knowledge Base Home

 Next Watering Day or Days: The display will show the watering days in the current week for Program A. To view watering days for Program B, C or D just press the PGM button.

 Fault Indicator: Appears ONLY when a fault is detected.
-Turn dial to Advanced Menu and press NEXT button to view faults.
-Once you turn the dial to Advanced Menu, the fault indicator will stop flashing but will continue to appear on the screen until the fault is removed or user clears fault in Advanced Menu.
-If fault is cleared in Advanced Menu, it will appear again the next time the program runs if the problem is not corrected.
+Turn dial to Advanced Functions and press NEXT button to view faults.
+Once you turn the dial to Advanced Functions, the fault indicator will stop flashing but will continue to appear on the screen until the fault is removed or user clears fault in Advanced Functions.
+If fault is cleared in Advanced Functions, it will appear again the next time the program runs if the problem is not corrected.

 No AC: Appears when there is no AC supply to the controller.

-PGM Button: The ProLine™ controller has 4 watering programs (A, B, C, and D).
+PGM Button: The ProLine® controller has 4 watering programs (A, B, C, and D).
 This is like having 4 controllers in one.
-You can assign zones to any program you like or more than one program except that zones assigned to Program D cannot be given a run time in A, B, or C. Program D will operate concurrently with A, B, or C. Display will alternately show both programs while the concurrent schedule is running.
+You can assign zones to any program you like or more than one program Display will alternately show both programs while the concurrent schedule is running.
 Program D is normally used for micro irrigation with low flow and long run times.
 Sprinkler zones should be assigned to A, B, or C.

 Special Feature: You can also use the START MANUAL PROGRAM button to start a continuous run operation.
 If you press and hold the START MANUAL PROGRAM button for 15 seconds, the selected program will operate in a continuous loop.
 In other words, it will keep running the program continuously until the dial is switched to SYSTEM OFF.

 Display With Program Running: When a program is running, the screen will display: program that is operating; zone number that is operating; and run time remaining.
 An ORANGE LED indicates program is in PAUSE mode waiting for a programmed delay in the controller to expire (run/soak, master valve delay, zone to zone delay, omit time).
-The display will show the reason for the pause.
+The reason for the pause will be shown on the display.

 Display With Dial In SYSTEM OFF Position: When the ProLine™ controller dial is in the SYSTEM OFF position, the processor and clock continue to operate and all program values are retained in the non-volatile memory.
 In the SYSTEM OFF position no automatic watering will occur.
 The Language Selection LED will display red when controller is turned to SYSTEM OFF.